megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonCUBIC.md

 1. We wanted to create a generalizable workflow for curating BIDS datasets on CUBIC.
 2. This workflow includes running a BIDS dataset through CuBIDS (validation and grouping), and using Datalad to run preprocesssing pipelines.

-## Our Workflow for currating and running preprocessing pipelines on BIDS datasets on CUBIC using CuBIDS DataLad
+## Curration with CuBIDS
 First

+# Preprocessing Pipelines with Datalad